padogrid/padogrid/padogrid-deployment/src/main/resources/redis/apps/perf_test/README.md

        -list             Lists data structures and their sizes.

-       -db               Runs test cases on database instead of Redisson.
+       -db               Runs test cases on database instead of Redis.
 To use this option, each test case must supply a data object factory class by specifying the 'factory.class' property and Hibernate must be configured by running the 'build_app' command.

-       -delete           Deletes (destroys) all the data structures pertaining to the group test cases that were created in the Redisson cluster.
+       -delete           Deletes (destroys) all the data structures pertaining to the group test cases that were created in the Redis cluster.
 If the '-run' option is not specified, then it has the same effect as the '-list' option.
 It only lists data strcutures and their without deleting them.